-This plan serves as the guidance document for vegetation maintenance throughout the Olympic Region for the 2020 growing season.
-It identifies priority locations and prescribes treatments for accomplishing safety and weed control objectives through an integrated combination of seasonally- timed control measures.
+This plan serves as the guidance document for vegetation maintenance for North Central Region Area 3 for the 2024 growing season.
+It identifies priority locations and prescribes treatments for accomplishing safety and weed control objectives through an integrated combination of seasonally-timed control measures.
 Each year's actions are designed as part of a coordinated multi-year strategy to establish stable, desirable vegetation, and minimize roadside maintenance requirements wherever possible.
 This plan also accounts for specific locations where maintenance tactics are adjusted due to environmental issues, neighboring properties, local partnerships, or restoration work done through WSDOT design and construction.